ddspringle/http-BL-CFML/README.md

 # http:BL CFML
-This repository includes a CFC called httpBLService.cfc that makes use of the Project Honeypot http:BL DNS Blacklist - this blacklist maintains the IP addresses of known spammers, email harvesters and other suspicious activities.
+This repository includes a CFC called httpBLService.cfc that makes use of the Project Honey Pot http:BL DNS Blacklist - this blacklist maintains the IP addresses of known spammers, email harvesters and other suspicious activities.

 ## Usage

-To use this wrapper, simply initialize it with your 12-alpha character access key provided by Project Honeypot, as follows:
+To use this wrapper, simply initialize it with your 12-alpha character access key provided by Project Honey Pot, as follows:

     // get the httpBLService
     httpBLService = createObject( 'component', 'httpBLService').init( accessKey = '[ACCESS_KEY]' [, debug=true] );